docker/docs/content/manuals/security/for-admins/provisioning/scim.md

 ## More resources

-The following videos demonstrate how to configure SCIM for your IdP.
+The following videos demonstrate how to configure SCIM for your IdP:

 - [Video: Configure SCIM with Okta](https://youtu.be/c56YECO4YP4?feature=shared&t=1314)
 - [Video: Attribute mapping with Okta](https://youtu.be/c56YECO4YP4?feature=shared&t=1998)